-Figure 8: Cumberland County Population Density by Census Block
+Figure 8: King and Queen County Population Density by Census Block

 On a computer, one can zoom in to see greater details.
-The following example shows a zoomed-in view for the Town of Cumberland.
+The following example shows a zoomed-in view of the county along Rt.
+33. The red block in Mattaponi is a telephone Central Office location.
 Notice the small census block boundaries in the towns and the variable sizes of the census blocks.
-The orange blocks indicate telephone Central Office locations.